Alirezanava72/project3/README.md

 2. Discuss how to design the models for our UniMate application.
 3. While the back end is in process, Front end developer starts the UI with the wireframe and then draws it on Figma.
 4. After the back-end developer finishes the Models, URLs and Views, the front-end developer starts the HTML and CSS.
-5. Once we make sure we finish and meet all requirements, we start to add the extra features.
+5. Once we had make sure we finish and meet all requirements, we started to add the extra features.
 6. Review and polish the code.